no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 ### Needed credentials

-The user must be logged in as a Cognito user with WRITE permissions in order to use this page.
+The user must be logged in as a Cognito user to use this page.
 The credentials will be read from the cookie "rat" that stands for "Rapid Access Token".

-Note that the page will only show the dataset to which the user has "WRITE" permissions, regardless of the current status of these datasets.

-For example, if the user belongs to the groups "READ/dot/bikes", "WRITE/dot/cars" and "WRITE/dot/trucks" then they will be able to see the datasets "dot/cars" and "dot/trucks".
+For example, if the user has permission "READ_PRIVATE", "WRITE_PRIVATE" and "dot/trucks" dataset has the sensitivity of PRIVATE (or PUBLIC) then they will be able to see and write to the datasets "dot/trucks".

-If the user is missing any permissions, they can be added via Cognito.
+If the user is missing any permissions, they can be added in the permissions database.

 ### Steps